Robbbo-T/gaia-air-crafts/README.md

 ## Filename Grammar

-Para un ejemplo canónico y desglosado, consulta la sección **Filename Grammar** en [AToC.md](./AToC.md#coafi-filename-grammar-canonical-example).
+For a canonical example and breakdown, see the **Filename Grammar** section in [AToC.md](./AToC.md#coafi-filename-grammar-canonical-example).

 ---

 ## Contributing

-GAIA AIR es un proyecto abierto.
-Lee nuestras pautas en:
+GAIA AIR is an open initiative—All contributions welcome!
+Please read:

 - [CONTRIBUTING.md](./CONTRIBUTING.md)